Mike and Jeremy are discovering that some people already know that they are boyfriends.

 “Then how about tomorrow morning?
 Come for breakfast and watch football on TV.
 Then stick around and have dinner with us.
 My granddad will be there.
 If you want, we can talk to him about some of your problems with your mom and Leo.
 Then we can play video games.
 Then go to bed.
 Together.
 Then on Friday we can do whatever.”

 “Then we have a deal.
 What time do you want me to get to your house?”

 That night, New Year’s Eve, after watching the celebrations from around the world, Mike and his parents convinced Jeremy that since it was so late, he should stay overnight.

-Mike cuddled against Jeremy’s back and let out a sigh.
+When they finally got to bed, Mike cuddled against Jeremy’s back and let out a sigh.